s-meenaghan7/portfolio/README.md

 I was also eager to learn about AWS and even get my hands dirty with it, as having knowledge of AWS is critical for today's software engineers, especially in a DevOps environment (or, at least for companies that use AWS, which according to the vast majority of job descriptions I've come across, is quite a few).

 To achieve both of these goals, I am using AWS Amplify to host the website sourced from this repository.
-I then used AWS Route 53 to register an appropriate domain name (<a href="https://www.seanmeenaghan.com" target="_blank">www.seanmeenaghan.com</a>) for my website.
+I then used AWS Route 53 to register an appropriate domain name for my website.